 This garlic cream sauce is creamy, delicious and dairy free.
 And it doesn't even taste like coconut!

 Over the years, I've discovered that the rule of thumb with coconut is that if you use something that has a stronger flavor than the coconut, you don't taste the coconut.
 There's not a lot of ingredients out there that can accomplish that feat, but garlic is definitely one of them.

 I use garlic all the time.
 I put it in almost everything.
 Sometimes a lot, sometimes a little.
 Because I use it so often, and I'm usually short on time, I use the minced garlic that comes in a jar.

 You can buy it typically in the produce section (which has always puzzled me, but whatev), and keep it in the fridge for easy use.

 Sometimes, though, you need true, fresh, garlic.
 Jarred garlic is great when garlic isn't the star of the show, but for this garlic cream sauce, it is definitely the star.
 So, no jarred garlic here.
 Only fresh, whole cloves, all pungent and up in your face.
 Yes, please.

-Let me just tell you how easy this garlic cream sauce is to make.
+Now, let me just tell you how easy this garlic cream sauce is to make.
 Seriously.
-It’s stupid-easy.
+It's stupid-easy.
 And stupid-good.
 You gotta be a garlic lover though.
 For all my garlic lovers, read on!

 Once it heats up and gets smooth, remove the pot from the heat.
 Use your immersion blender (most essential kitchen tool ever, second only to the food processor) to blend everything up until you have a smooth and creamy sauce.